Updated: Dec 4, 2022

 -Baking / Christmas Cake

 -Toiletries - Do you make any of your own toiletries?
 Or are you keen to try?
 Deodorant, lip balm, bath bombs, toothpaste, cleanser, make up pads?
-Why not have a bit of fun and create your own homemade funky label - 'Sally's stinky-pit-balm', 'Bobs bomb-diggity bath bombs' or 'Heather's Hippy Toothpaste'?
+Why not have a bit of fun and create your own homemade funky label - 'Sally's stinky-pit-balm', 'Bob's bomb-diggity bath bombs' or 'Heather's Hippy Toothpaste'?
 You could even create a 'Happy Hippy Starter Kit'!
 (Lots of recipes on our Instagram and Facebook page - I can help you find them if you ask in the comments on either social media)

--Relish / chutney / jam
+-Relish / chutney / jam - you can never have enough

 -Photo book/calendar etc or a framed picture

 -A beautiful glass bottle (Ok that bit is not homemade) of DIY multipurpose cleaner, with the recipe so they can keep making it.
 (So easy to make - just citrus peel infused in vinegar.
 If you want the instructions just ask in the comments on Instagram or facebook and I'll tag you in the post).
+The Eco Society have gorgeous amber glass 'Multipurpose Spray' bottles.

 -Kitchen herbs in tin cans